ansible-collections/ansible.utils/docs/ansible.utils.validate_module.rst

                         <b>Default:</b><br/><div style="color: blue">"ansible.utils.jsonschema"</div>
                 </td>
                 <td>
                         <div>The name of the validate plugin to use.
-The engine value should  follow the fully qualified collection name format that is &lt;org-name&gt;.&lt;collection-name&gt;.&lt;validate-plugin-name&gt;.</div>
+The engine value should follow the fully qualified collection name format, that is &lt;org-name&gt;.&lt;collection-name&gt;.&lt;validate-plugin-name&gt;.</div>
                 </td>
             </tr>
     </table>